Middle Eastern Languages and Cultures

 Advancement to Candidacy

 After the student passes the oral qualifying examination, the student must apply for advancement to candidacy.
-Before submitting this application, the student must first obtain approval of a dissertation prospectus on an appropriate topic from his/her proposed dissertation committee.
+Before submitting this application, the student should first obtain approval of a dissertation prospectus on an appropriate topic from his/her proposed dissertation committee.

 Dissertation